 Each student will need at least 39 credits in African Diaspora Studies (ADS).
 All Level II majors in African Diaspora Studies must declare a concentration within the ADS programme.
 All students who are completing Level I, but are also taking Level II courses must also declare a concentration.
-Majors should do 4 courses from the same concentration across Levels II and III.
+Majors should do 4 courses from the same concentration across Levels II and III.\

-LEVEL ONE LEVEL TWO LEVEL THREE HIST1601 HIST1304 Any ONE of the following GOVT1000 CLTR1001 FREN1304 HUMN1101 AND FOUN1012 / FOUN1019 FOUN1002 Foreign language 4 Free electives HIST2006 OR HIST2007 HIST2301 OR HIST2304 At least TWO Level II courses (from concentration) 1 other LEVEL II African Diaspora Studies course (from outside declared ADS concentration) AND FOUN1201 FOUN1301 3 free electives HIST3614 ONE of the following HIST3203 GOVT3022 CLTR3518 2 LEVEL III courses(from concentration) 1 LEVEL III course African Diaspora Studies course (from outside declared ADS concentration) 5 Free electives
+LEVEL ONE LEVEL TWO LEVEL THREE HIST1601 HIST1304 Any ONE of the following HIST2006 OR HIST2007 HIST2301 OR HIST2302 At least TWO Level II courses HIST3614 ONE of the following GOVT1000 CLTR1001 FREN1304 HUMN1101 (from concentration) 1 other LEVEL II African Diaspora Studies course (from outside declared ADS concentration) HIST3203 GOVT3022 CLTR3518 2 LEVEL III courses(from concentration) 1 LEVEL III course African FOUN1016 / FOUN1019 FOUN1002 Foreign language 4 Free electives AND FOUN1201 FOUN1301 3 Free electives Diaspora Studies course (from outside declared ADS concentration) 5 Free electives